JoinColony/colonyNetwork/docs/_Interface_IReputationMiningCycle.md

 ### `getReputationUpdateLogLength`

-Get the length of the ReputationUpdateLog stored on this instance of the ReputationMiningCycle contract
+Get the length of the ReputationUpdateLog stored on this instance of the ReputationMiningCycle contract.